 Document the incident to initiate the claims process

 Within 24 to 48 hours of the incident, your employee must provide details of the accident or illness, including the date, time and circumstances.
-However, if it’s an emergency situation, it’s important for them to seek medical attention first.
-If this is the case, try to get details from witnesses in the meantime.
+However, if it’s an emergency, they need to seek medical attention first.
+In the meantime, try to get details from witnesses.

 Direct the employee to seek medical attention